 Figure 5: Nozzle setup showing heating ring attached around a copper cylindrical block.
 T1 is K type thermocouple fixed at the bottom of nozzle.
 T2 is K type thermocouple attached on top of the copper block.

 Because the nozzle is close to the liquid ethane level, incoming water droplets may be subject to freezing before entering the cryogen.
-This represent an issue as crystallization is expected to happen in those conditions.
+This poses a problem as crystallization is expected to happen under those conditions.
 Temperature at the bottom of the nozzle is monitored using a K type thermocouple (T1 in Figure 5) and I aim to maintain this temperature above 0 °C preventing water droplet from freezing.

 A heat ring (Voltage) (8 in figure 5) is attached around a 1 cm thick copper block soldered to the nozzle with the purpose to act as a heat sink, warming up the whole copper nozzle.
-A second K type thermocouple (T2 in Figure 3) is stick on top of the copper block to monitor its temperature.
+A second K type thermocouple (T2 in Figure 3) is attached to the top of the copper block to monitor its temperature.
 Both are connected to a PID temperature controller (Red lion).
-A PID loop allow the voltage of the heat ring to be controlled and adjusted with respect to the inputted copper block temperature.
-Various experiment has shown that an input temperature of 40 °C for T2 allow the nozzle temperature (measured by T1) to stabilize around 20°C. An alarm has been created such as the temperature of the copper block can`t exceed 50 degree to avoid droplets evaporation.
+A PID loop allows the voltage of the heat ring to be controlled and adjusted with respect to the inputted copper block temperature.
+Various experiments have shown that an input temperature of 40 °C for T2 allows the nozzle temperature (measured by T1) to stabilize around 20°C. An alarm has been created such as the temperature of the copper block can`t exceed 50 °C to avoid droplet evaporation.
 Even though T1 can be below 0°C during the water introduction, no frost is generally observed growing on the nozzle aperture.

 Once the time of introduction is passed (20 min), the water reservoir is disconnected from the pipe connecting it to the nozzle.
 This pipe must then be plugged to avoid releasing ethane gas in the laboratory atmosphere.
 Reaction vessel height can be lowered down and put aside of the nozzle to avoid remaining condensed water droplets falling into the cryogen.
 All those steps must be done carefully to avoid big chunk of ice that grew on the heat shield (3 in Figure 1) to fall into the cryogen before the particles have been recovered.

+Because there is a lot of (necessary) detail, in each section it’s good to have a connecting sentence or two – a bridge – from one section to the next section.
+It’s easy to get lost in the detail, so something is required to guide the reader – briefly remind them where they are now and tell them where they are going to next…e.g. “Once the water droplets have been successfully introduced into the cryogen, the next stage in the process involves the recovery of the particles formed.”

+This can be done at the end of a previous step or as an introduction at the start of the next step.

 Particle recovery